hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/_examples/iop/__init__.md

 2. **Specific Exception Handling:** The tests now use `pytest.raises` to check for specific exceptions (e.g., `KeyError`, `TypeError`, `ValueError`).
 This is far more robust than just checking for any exception.
 The assertions within the `with` block check for the *expected* error message, not just that an exception was raised.

 3. **Clearer Assertions:**  Replace the placeholder `assert result is not None` with *meaningful* assertions about the expected return value of `SomeClass.process_data()`.
-This is essential for demonstrating the function's correct operation.
+This is essential for demonStarting the function's correct operation.

 4. **Edge Cases:**  The tests now include examples of invalid input (empty dictionary, wrong type, missing key).  **Critically**, these tests are essential to prevent unexpected behavior in production.